Redesigning the Partner Portal

 Uncovering what vendors and stakeholders really needed

-I interviewed vendors across different categories to understand what they relied on most and where they struggled.
-I also spoke with department leads and content managers to uncover operational pain points like duplicated content, redundant site layouts, and unclear ownership.
+I started by interviewing vendors across categories to learn what content they relied on most and where they struggled.
+I also spoke with internal content owners to understand operational pain points like duplicated information, unclear ownership, and inconsistent formatting.

 Key Findings

-❌ Outdated design: The interface hadn’t been updated in over five years, making key content hard to scan and trust
+❌ Outdated design: The portal hadn't been refreshed in five years, making critical content hard to scan and trust

 Building for structure, scalability, and flexibility

-Visual refresh aligned to Best Buy’s 2024 rebrand (color, type, iconography)
+Style updates aligned to Best Buy’s 2024 brand system (colors, type, iconography)

 Landing page header